The Art of Workplace Interaction

 2. Stay out of the Gossip Circles, Keep a Low Profile

 This helps to keep the target off of your back and decreases the chances of unneeded drama.
 I have seen a good workplace divided because of this person not liking that person.
 Of course, people often talk about it during their breaks and then sides have to be chosen.
 If I hear someone bashing another person behind their back, it immediately throws up a red flag indicating someone I don’t want to be associated with.
-Don’t let others develop that attitude towards you!
+Don’t let others develop this attitude towards you!
 It is much wiser to stay focused on my own business than to get sucked into the negativity of office gossip and show some restraint.

 3. Be Firm, but Respectful